HamerKits/GRBLBacklash/README.md

 ![](./images/pcbTest.jpg)

-The image above shows my development stages.
+The image above shows my development stages:
 0. no compensation, straight from flatcam
 1. first shot, no threshold.
 Note angled cuts where they should be straight
 2. threshold added